View Categories

 Setup and Configuration #

-Once, you have completed the above-mentioned task of installing and activating the plugin, now let’s move ahead on setting up this add-on for your site.
+Once you have completed the above-mentioned task of installing and activating the plugin and add on, let’s move ahead with setting up payment fields on your form.

 Payment Fields #